nebari-dev/nebari-docs/docs/docs/tutorials/login-with-keycloak.md

 This step may take up to several minutes due to Nebari use of autoscaling under the hood.
 Ultimately this autoscaling feature helps reduce costs when the cluster is idle.

-A successful launch process shows a blue progress bar:
+A successful launch process shows a purpel progress bar:

 ![Nebari start server](/img/how-tos/nebari_server_start.png)